Tigers vs. Guardians Player Props Betting Odds

 |0

-- Riley Greene has collected 100 hits with 18 doubles, four triples, 11 home runs and 30 walks.
-He has driven in 33 runs with six stolen bases.
+- Kerry Carpenter has collected 76 hits with 11 doubles, a triple, 17 home runs and 22 walks.
+He has driven in 46 runs.

 |Opponent